-Percentage Responsibility Action 94% - 96% School Action: Class teacher Attendance Lead/Headteacher Monitor attendance data Offer support to keep children in school as much as possible.
-91% - 94% Class Teacher Attendance Lead/Headteacher All of the above Raise concerns when appropriate with parents.
-Invite parents in for attendance meeting.
+Percentage Responsibility Action 7

+94% - 96% School Action: Monitor attendance data

+Class Teacher Offer support to keep children in school as much as

+Attendance possible.

+Lead/Headteacher

+91% - 94% Class Teacher All of the above -

+Attendance Raise concerns when appropriate with parents.

+Lead/Headteacher Invite parents in for attendance meeting.

 Offer home visits.

-Seek advise from attendance help line Offer early help when appropriate.
-Governors will engage with parents whose children may have unauthorised patterns of attendance.
-90% or below Attendance Lead/Headteacher All of the above Implement an attendance improvement plan Seek legal guidance.
-50% or below School Action + All of the above Take legal action
+Seek advice from attendance help line

+Offer early help when appropriate.

+Governors will engage with parents whose children

+may have unauthorised patterns of attendance.

+90% or Attendance All of the above

+below Lead/Headteacher Implement an attendance improvement plan

+Seek legal guidance.

+50% or School Action + All of the above Commented [MP8]: Who has the responsibility to take

+below Take legal action legal action?